Event: #ReadOnCamera to benefit Manchester (NH) City Library

 Stalbird marker with Mt Martha

-That’s Mount Martha (Cherry Mountain) behind the Granny Stalbird marker in Jefferson.
+That’s Cherry Mountain behind the Granny Stalbird marker in Jefferson.

 City Trees Built marker

-Berlin boasts four markers, each featuring a different aspect of the city’s heritage.
+The city of Berlin on the Androscoggin River boasts four markers, each featuring a different aspect of the city’s heritage.

 Falls in the River, Pittsburg NH, June.
 Photos by Ellen Kolb.